-The tally for Sotheby’s (BID) two-day auction of Brooke Astor’s gems, paintings and hundreds of other objects soared past estimates to total $18.8 million.
+The tally for Sotheby’s (BID:US) two-day auction of Brooke Astor’s gems, paintings and hundreds of other objects soared past estimates to total $18.8 million.

 The auction house had assigned a high presale estimate of $9.7 million to the 901 lots in “Property From the Estate of Brooke Astor.”
 The sale included pieces from Astor’s former Park Avenue duplex and her Westchester mansion, Holly Hill.

 Not much was left behind as 95 percent of the lots found buyers.
 The proceeds will benefit Astor’s favorite charities, including the Metropolitan Museum of Art, the New York Public Library, the Animal Medical Center and New York schools.
 Astor died in 2007 at the age of 105.

 The top lot was “A Memlook Bey, Egypt,” an 1868 oil on panel by John Frederick Lewis, which sold for $1.6 million, more than three times its high estimate of $500,000.
 (The prices include the buyer’s premium; the estimates do not.)

 A drawing by Giovanni Antonio Canal, known as Canaletto, sold for $1.2 million, surging past its presale estimate range of $300,000 to $500,000.

 “The Deer and the Lady, with Punchinello” by Giovanni Domenico Tiepolo brought $722,500, also surpassing its high estimate.

 Items that seemed like bargains before the sale quickly rose in price.
 A giltwood box shaped as a pile of logs was estimated between $200 and $400; it sold for $21,250.
 A small ivory elephant adorned with rubies, emeralds and gold fetched $68,500, more than 10 times its low estimate.